-Chemical technicians and workers help in the development, testing, manufacturing and storing of gaseous, liquid and solid materials.
-Unfortunately, working with and around toxic, chemical substances pose a huge array of serious health hazards through exposure including carcinogenicity, sensitization, and irritation.
-Also, there are significant physical risks that involve the explosive, corrosive inflammable nature of many chemicals.
+Unfortunately, working with and around toxic chemical substances pose a huge array of serious health hazards through exposure, including carcinogenicity, sensitization, and irritation.
+Also, significant physical risks involve many chemicals' explosive, corrosive, inflammable nature.

 Even with regulations in place, significant problems still occur in a work environment when employees are exposed to dangerous chemicals.

 Common injuries involved in a chemical plant accident could include: